-We will consider the Lagrangian of a single particle in a central potential, and, in fact, we will specialize to the Newtonian or Coulomb potential, where in the Newtonian case of a light planet of mass m orbiting a very heavy sun of mass M, $\alpha = GMm$ in terms of Newton's constant G, while for the interaction between a heavy nucleus, of electric charge +Ze and a light electron of charge -e, $\alpha = Ze^2$ (Gaussian units).
+We will consider the Lagrangian of a single particle in a central potential, where in the Newtonian case of a light planet of mass m orbiting a very heavy sun of mass M, $\alpha = GMm$ in terms of Newton's constant G, while for the interaction between a heavy nucleus, of electric charge +Ze and a light electron of charge -e, $\alpha = Ze^2$ (Gaussian units).
 The mathematics is identical in the two cases.